 First, you have to detach the pole.
 After doing that, place the pole saw on a flat surface.
 Now you have to take off the plastic cover, which protects the chain and bar.

 Depending on your craftsman pole saw model, there can be two or one nuts holding the cover down.
 Use an adjustable wrench to unscrew those nuts.
 Once the cover is gone, remove the chain and bar.

 Now remove the screws holding the oil tank and then lift the tank off.
 Now remove the snap ring, drive sprocket, and the washer.
 After that, remove the remaining screws holding the whole gear housing.

-Locate the oil pump, take it out, and replace it with the new one.
-Give the whole housing a thorough cleaning before assembling it again.
+Locate the oil pump, take it out, and replace it with a new one.
+Give the whole house a thorough cleaning before assembling it again.